jasperlcw/Node_HelloWorld/README.md

 When the NginX test passes successfully, run `sudo systemctl restart nginx` to restart the `systemd` service for it.
 ## Setting up a CI/CD pipeline
 A pipeline for this project is set up through GitHub Actions, where a Runner is set up in a Linux instance as a `systemd` service to respond to events from the remote repository.
 On a push to the main branch, a trigger is sent to the Runner to rebuild and redeploy the Hello World conatainer.
+## AWS EC2 configuration
+An Amazon EC2 t2.micro instance running the Ubuntu base image was used to host a Hello World container.
+Although UFW was not set up, the Security Group policy is set to only allow inbound and outbound on ports 443, 80, and 22 to the public.
+Port 8080 was open for a brief time to test the NodeJS instance.